matin/regaliator_python/README.md

 ## Examples

-The following examples will show how to use the Regaliator gem to connect to the different Regalii API endpoints.
+The following examples will show how to use the Regaliator to connect to the different Regalii API endpoints.

 ### Billers List
 https://www.regalii.com/billers/utilities